Skip to content

 Where DokuDoku fits

 DokuDoku was designed as a large-print sudoku experience for iPhone and iPad with readability at the center.
-It is a good fit for people searching for large print brain games for seniors, sudoku for macular degeneration, or games for visually impaired adults because the design choices start from those needs.
+It is a good fit for people searching for large print brain games for seniors, sudoku for macular degeneration, or games for visually impaired adults because the design choices start from those needs — not as an afterthought.